Polyozellus multiplex

-Polyozellus multiplex is a species of fungus first described in 1899, and is commonly known as the blue chanterelle, the clustered blue chanterelle, or, in Alaska, the black chanterelle.
-The distinctive fruit body of this species comprises blue- to purple-colored clusters of vase- or spoon-shaped caps with veiny wrinkles on the undersurface that run down the length of the stem.
-It was considered the monotypic species of Polyozellus until recent molecular work split the species complex into five species.
+Polyozellus multiplex is a species complex of fungi first described in 1899.
+P. multiplex is commonly known as the blue chanterelle, the purple chanterelle, or, in Alaska, the black chanterelle.
+However, this mushroom is not closely related to true chanterelles.
+The fruiting bodies of this species are blue- to purple-colored clusters of vase- or spoon-shaped caps, with veiny wrinkles on the underside which run down the length of the stem.

+The species may be found growing on the ground in coniferous forests, usually under spruce and fir trees.
+It is an edible species and has been harvested for commercial purposes.
+It contains the bioactive compound polyozellin, which has been shown to have various beneficial physiological properties, including suppressive effects on stomach cancer.

+Taxonomy

+Polyozellus multiplex is part of the group of fungi collectively known as cantharelloid mushrooms (which includes the genera Cantharellus, Craterellus, Gomphus, and Polyozellus), because of the similarity of their fruiting structures and the morphology of the spore-producing region (the hymenophore) on the underside of the caps.

+While the name used to refer to a group of species, it is now used to describe only one.
+P. multiplex was considered the monotypic species of the genus Polyozellus until recent molecular research divided the species complex into five species.
 The genus name is derived from the Greek poly meaning many, and oz, meaning branch.
-The specific epithet multiplex means "in many pieces", referring to the compound nature of the fruit body.
+The specific epithet multiplex means "in many pieces", referring to the compound nature of the fruiting body.

-P. multiplex may be found growing on the ground in coniferous forests, usually under spruce and fir trees.
-It is an edible species, and has been harvested for commercial purposes.
-P. multiplex contains the bioactive compound polyozellin, shown to have various physiological properties, including suppressive effects on stomach cancer.